Eclipse (horse): Death

 Eclipse died due to an attack of colic on 27 February 1789, at the age of 24.
 His skeleton is now housed at the Royal Veterinary College, Hertfordshire, in the Learning Resource Centre named after him, although it cannot be said for certain whether all the bones displayed are really from Eclipse.
 His hooves were made into inkstands, although the fact that there are at least five Eclipse-hoof inkstands casts some doubt on the authenticity of some.
 Hairs from his tail have also been used for decorations.

-A necropsy on Eclipse found that he had an abnormally large heart, weighing 14 lbs.
+A necropsy on Eclipse by Charles Vial de Sainbel found that he had an abnormally large heart, weighing 14 lbs.
 This trait has been referred to in the context of thoroughbreds as the "X Factor" Theory.
 While the theory has yet to be proven, it has gained popularity due to the large hearts seen occasionally in his descendants, including Secretariat and Phar Lap.

 Honors and analysis

 The Eclipse Awards are American Thoroughbred horse-racing awards named after Eclipse.
 They honour the champions of the sport, and are sponsored by the National Thoroughbred Racing Association (NTRA), Daily Racing Form and the National Turf Writers Association, who select all finalists at the end of the year.
 The most prestigious of these Awards is the Eclipse Award for Horse of the Year title.

 The Eclipse Stakes is a Group 1 flat race in the United Kingdom for three-year-olds and older run over a distance of 1¼ miles and 7 yards (2,018 metres) at Sandown Park.

 Eclipse Press is the book-publishing division of Blood-Horse Publications, an international publishing house for top Thoroughbred and general equine magazines, books, videos, CD-ROMs and annual references.

 Sheffield-based Eclipse tools, now part of Spear & Jackson, took their name and their Eclipse first... slogan in 1909 from the horse.

 The life story of Eclipse inspired the novel O'Kelly's Eclipse by screenwriter Arthur Weiss.

 Nicholas Clee's Eclipse: The Story of the Rogue, the Madam and the Horse That Changed Racing is a biography of Eclipse and of the people connected to him, among them the gambler Dennis O'Kelly and the brothel madam Charlotte Hayes.
 Other biographies of Eclipse include Michael Church's Eclipse: The Horse, The Race, The Awards (2000), and Theodore Cook's 1907 book Eclipse and O'Kelly.

 Contrary to popular belief, the Mitsubishi Eclipse was named for the racehorse, and not for the natural phenomenon.